Rohan-S99/CUSTOMER-CHURN-ANALYSIS-IN-BANKING-SECTOR/README.md

 on a bank's income and market share.
 Furthermore, high turnover rates can have a negative influence on a bank's reputation and client loyalty, making it critical for banks to recognize and address the root causes of churn in order to retain a stable and pleased customer base.
-PROBLEM STATEMENT￾The banking industry is grappling with a fundamental challenge—customer inflow, where customers terminate their ties with banks for a variety of reasons.
+The banking industry is grappling with a fundamental challenge—customer inflow, where customers terminate their ties with banks for a variety of reasons.
 This report addresses this issue by probing key research questions aimed at understanding, predicting and reducing customer visits.
 The following questions guide our research-